LeoMobileDeveloper/ios-developer-tools/README.md

 - [Ninja](https://ninja-build.org/) Ninja is a small build system with a focus on speed
 - [emscripten](https://github.com/kripken/emscripten) An LLVM-to-JavaScript Compiler

+## Test

+- [TestFlight](https://developer.apple.com/testflight/) TestFlight makes it easy to invite users to test your apps and collect valuable feedback before releasing your apps on the App Store.

 ## Apple

 - [App Store Promote](https://developer.apple.com//contact/app-store/promote/)